 How to say adalimumab: AH-dah-lee-mu-mab.

 Adalimumab is a biological medicine.
-It's used to reduce inflammation by acting on your immune system.
+This means it's made from proteins or other substances produced by the body.
+It's used to reduce swelling (inflammation) by acting on your immune system.

 - joints (rheumatoid arthritis, polyarticular juvenile idiopathic arthritis and active enthesitis-related arthritis)

 - joints and skin (psoriatic arthritis)

 - spine, causing back pain (axial spondyloarthritis and ankylosing spondylitis)